nietootein/nietootein.github.io/index.markdown

 permalink: /about/
 ---

-I am an Associate Professor of Physics at Universidad Complutense de Madrid ([UCM](https://www.ucm.es)), where I teach and also do research in high-energy astrophysics.
+I am an Associate Professor of Physics at Universidad Complutense de Madrid ([UCM](https://www.ucm.es)), where I teach and do research in high-energy astrophysics.
 I am also a member of the Institute of Particle and Cosmos Physics at UCM ([IPARCOS](https://www.ucm.es/iparcos/)).

 You can find more about my research activities [here](/research/) and about my teaching activities [here](/teaching/).